tobua/react-native-vibrate/README.md

 ## Permissions

-Haptics requires Vibration permission, add this to your `AndroidManifest.xml`:
+Haptics requires Vibration permissions on Android, add this to your `AndroidManifest.xml`:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>